 Thank you for your faithful patience during our scramble to establish an online worship presence, with shifting forms of expression.
 None would have imagined, when gathered for worship on March 8th, 2020, that it would be 14 months before we could safely gather again for ‘in person’ worship without social distancing.
 Praise God that time has come!

-The Re-launch Team, Church Council and I invite you to Re-gather for Worship on May 30th, and ask you to ‘hold’ the date of September 12th (raindate 19th) for an all-church homecoming picnic!
+The Re-launch Team, Church Council and I invite you to Re-gather for Worship effective May 30th and forward, and ask you to ‘hold’ the date of September 12th (raindate 19th) for an all-church homecoming picnic!
 It is our hope that ‘in person’ church school, nursery care, youth group and choir may resume on September 12th, but that judgment call will be made closer to that time.

 Cushions, Bibles and hymnals will be restored to the pews, but the printed Worship Guide (bulletin) will include song lyrics and everything needed for participation.
 Worship guides, communion celebration cups (1st Sunday each month) and an offering plate will be available on a Hospitality Table just before entering.
 A slip of paper will be included in the Worship Guide for congregants to record their name(s) and deposit in the offering plate, along with any contribution(s).
 These will make contact tracing possible should it ever be necessary.